 Origin: Warrior in Final Fantasy I.

 As long as wars are raged on distant lands, there will be men and women who fight those wars.
-The fighter is no mere sword-
+The warrior is no mere sword-

-Role: Fighters are masters of the battlefield, and his speciality—weapons.
-Utilizing his chosen weapon group, the fighter can deal heavy damage or interrupt the flow of combat with manuevers that disrupt his targets.
+Role: Warriors are masters of the battlefield, and his specialty—weapons.
+Utilizing his chosen weapon group, the warrior can deal heavy damage or interrupt the flow of combat with maneuvers that disrupt his targets.
 “Crowd-Control and Melee DPS”.

 Hit Die: d10

 Starting Wealth: 5d6 x 10 gil (average 175 gil.)
 In addition, each character begins play with an outfit worth 10 gil or less.

 The warrior’s class skills (and the key ability for each skill) are Acrobatics (Dex), Climb (Str), Craft (Int), Handle Animal (Cha), Intimidate (Cha), Knowledge (dungeoneering) (Int), Profession (Wis), Ride (Dex), Survival (Wis), and Swim (Str).